How to Test a Transformer without Power (5 Steps)

 3. Check the reading.

 As you can see, I’m getting an infinite resistance reading here.
 That means the above-checked terminals act as an open circuit.
-Hence, no issue in those two terminals.
+Hence, there is no issue in those two terminals.

 Important: Here, I only check two terminals.
 But for more accurate testing, you should test all terminals.